paraspec/paraspec/README.md

     paraspec -T

-This option makes paraspec stay attached to the same terminal it was launched in, making it possible to insert e.g. `byebug` calls in supervisor, master or worker code as well as anywhere in the test suite being executed and have byebug work.
-Setting this option also sets concurrency to 1.
+This option makes paraspec stay attached to the terminal it was launched in, making it possible to insert e.g. `byebug` calls in supervisor, master or worker code as well as anywhere in the test suite being executed and have byebug work.
+Setting this option also removes internal timeouts on interprocess waits and sets concurrency to 1, however concurrency can be reset with a subsequent `-c` option:

+    paraspec -T -c 2

 Paraspec can produce copious debugging output in several facilities.
 The debugging output is turned on with `-d`/`--debug` option: